EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.distributedsttstream.on.md

 ## DistributedSTTStream.on() method

-Listen to events and run callback functions
+Listen to `"distribute"` event and run callback functions

 <b>Signature:</b>